Enchanted Scepters

 Enchanted Scepters is a point-and-click adventure game released in 1984 for Macintosh.
 The player must find the four fire, earth, air and water scepters hidden across the Kingdom, and return them to the Wizard.
-The gameplay is much like a text adventure game; the screen shows a picture of the room the player is currently in and to the right is a description of the room.
-The description mentions any items that can be used or picked up, but to do that the player must click on the item in the picture.
+The gameplay is much like a text adventure game.
+The screen shows a picture of the room the player is currently in and to the right is a description.
+The description mentions any items that can be used or picked up by the player.
 The pictures change as the player moves to a new scene.
 There is no movement in the picture, but enemies are inserted when encountered, accompanied by sound effects.
-The player can then choose from a drop down menu whether to flee, and which way (north, south, east or west and occasionally up or down), or to fight, and with which weapon.
+The player can then select from a drop down menu whether to flee, and which way (north, south, east or west and occasionally up or down), or to fight, with a choice of weapon.

 Enchanted Scepters was created with the World Builder adventure authoring system which was later released to consumers in 1986.